-Nestled deep in the wilderness or harbored in the midst of aqua ocean paradise, yoga meditation retreats conjure images of exotic experiences and profound spiritual enlightenment.
+Nestled deep in the wilderness or harbored in the midst of aqua ocean paradise, yoga meditation retreats conjure images of profound spiritual enlightenment.

-Beauty and wondrous relaxing imagery captures merely the outer shell of a retreat; the heart of the experience penetrates straight into the soul —channeling new beginnings and creative awakenings.
-At a retreat in India under the guidance of famed guru Maharishi Mahesh Yogi, the Beatles practiced Transcendental Meditation and crafted the songs that would comprise the White Album.
-The song “Dear Prudence” from the album was written about Mia Farrow’s sister Prudence, who became fixated on her meditation experience at the retreat.
+Beauty captures merely the outer shell of a retreat; the heart of the experience connects straight into the soul —channeling new beginnings and creativity.
+In fact, at a retreat in India under the guidance of famed guru Maharishi Mahesh Yogi, the Beatles practiced Transcendental Meditation and crafted the songs that would comprise the White Album.

 The famed retreat where the Beatles studied Transcendental meditation is once again open to the public after decades of closed doors.
 While the India retreat is the most iconic, many yoga meditation retreats exist across the globe to allow practitioners to relax the body and awaken the mind.
 Every retreat offers a uniquely rich and personal experience.

 When selecting a retreat, think about what the experience means.
-If an individual is looking more for a fun vacation, a meditation yoga retreat is the wrong option.
+If you are looking for a fun vacation, a meditation yoga retreat is the wrong option.
 A meditation yoga retreat should be treated as a spiritually enriching experience.
 Yes, retreats serve as a vacation, but the body must be prepared and so must the mind.

 Booking and scheduling a retreat involves a number of considerations: